Consider the plants that already exist on your site.

 A wild meadow might include dozens of flower species; biodiversity is a hallmark of healthy ecosystems.
 A University of CA study at Berkeley found that gardens with eight or more species will attract a significantly greater diversity of bees.
 Flowers of different colors, structures, scents, sizes, and growth habits will accommodate the needs of diverse pollinators.

-Bees see yellow, blue, and purple, and are drawn to flowers of those colors and also to flowers with ultra-violet markings that humans do not see.
-Butterflies see bright colors but have a poor sense of smell.
-They are attracted to reds, oranges, and purples but are not drawn to scents as bees are.
-Hummingbirds are attracted to red flowers and flowers with recurved petals that are out of the way as they hover over a blossom.
+Native bees may be lured to flowers by their colors and scents and special ultraviolet markings that lead them to the nectar and pollen, but their foraging choices are based on their own learned experiences of which flowers offer the best floral rewards and the least competition with other species.
+Butterflies see bright colors but have a poor sense of smell so scent is not a lure for them .Flowers with a long tubular shape offer butterflies a foraging opportunity with less competition from species with shorter tongues.
+Hummingbirds are attracted flowers with recurved petals that are out of the way as they hover over a blossom.
 The length of a pollinator’s tongue determines which flower shapes it can access.
 The size of a pollinator in relation to a flower is also important.
 For example, snapdragon flowers will only open if stepped on by a bee of just the right weight.
 Learning specifics about plant-pollinator relationships is a fascinating and endless study that can unfold over years; simply planning for diversity is a good initial guideline when considering what to plant.
 Leap in, have fun, and learn from watching the pollinators that come to visit your flowers.

 Choose flowers with different bloom times.